innovationOUtside/tm129-robotics2020/00_Robot_Lab/Section_00_01.md

 - MacOS: the application will be installed into your `Applications` folder.
 You can launch it from there, or add the application icon the Dock to make it easier to find and launch.
 See also: [MacOS documentation - using the Dock](https://support.apple.com/en-gb/guide/mac-help/mh35859/mac).

-### Using ContainDS to Run the Prebuilt RoboLab Container
+### Using ContainDS to Install the Prebuilt RoboLab Container Image

 *Note that in this approach, you will __not__ be able to synchronise files inside the container with a persistent directory on your desktop.*